laracasts/cypress/README.md

 ### cy.login()

-Create a new user record matching the optional attributes provided and set it as the authenticated user for the test.
+Finds an existing user matching the optional attributes provided and set it as the authenticated user for the test.
+Create a new user record if not found.

 ```js
 test('authenticated users can see the dashboard', () => {